mjkraus/react-practice/notes.md

 			You can complie your JSX, run a local server of MAMP, etc, OR run Firefox

 Using State 3.5
 	State is one of the most important react components.
+	When a component's state changes the render function will be called again to rerender the data